Magadheera: Plot

-Bhairava takes Mithra, his soldiers, and his caretakers to the Bhairavakona Temple atop a cliff to seek blessings from Lord Shiva before the attack.
-Mithra demands that Bhairava admit his love for her.
-When he does not respond, she upsets the sacred items they have brought for the puja and, using her blood, paints an image of Bhairava on a rock picturing him leaving his true love to do his duty.
-An injured soldier arrives to tell Bhairava that Ranadev has aided Khan's army, who have killed Vikram Singh and are now rushing toward them.
-They arrive, and Khan challenges Bhairava to kill at least 100 of his soldiers.
-Bhairava completes the challenge but is severely injured in the battle.
-Khan, impressed by Bhairava's bravery, has a change of heart and accepts him as his friend.
-However, Ranadev, invoking Khan's promise to aid him in victory, continues attacking, eventually stabbing Mithra in the stomach before being decapitated by Bhairava.
-A dying Mithra asks Bhairava to confess his love, but before he can respond, she dies and falls off the cliff.
-Distraught, he jumps off as well, following her to meet the same fate.
+Bhairava takes Mithra, his soldiers, and caretakers to Bhairavakona Temple atop a cliff to seek Lord Shiva's blessings before battle.
+Mithra urges Bhairava to confess his love, but when he remains silent, she disrupts the puja and paints his image with her blood.
+An injured soldier arrives with news that Ranadev has allied with Khan’s army, and has killed Vikram Singh and is advancing toward them.
+Khan challenges Bhairava to kill 100 of his soldiers.
+Bhairava succeeds but is severely wounded.
+Impressed by his bravery, Khan has a change of heart and befriends him.
+However, Ranadev insists on continuing the battle and fatally stabs Mithra before Bhairava beheads him.
+As Mithra dies, she asks Bhairava to confess his love, but before he can, she falls off the cliff.
+Devastated, Bhairava jumps after her, embracing the same fate.